mykoz/resource-links/aws/aws_1_setup_cloud.md

 -rw-r--r--  1    422 Jun  2  2015 id_rsa.pub
 reshama$
 ```
-If you do not have them,
+If you do not have them, generate them with `ssh-keygen`
+(When asked where to save, the default location is correct (ex: /Users/username/.ssh/id_rsa) : so hit Enter)

+---

 ##Connecting to your Instance
 **Save a screen shot:  this pop-up has very valuable information!**